Table of Contents

 Step 4: Work on Projects

-Here are some beginner-friendly project ideas to help you practice data analysis skills:
+Here are some initial friendly project ideas that help you practice data analysis skills:

 1. Analyze a Dataset

-- What to do: Pick a public dataset (e.g., from Kaggle) and analyze it.
+- Choose a public dataset and analyze it.
 Look for patterns or trends.

-- Example: Analyze a dataset about global temperatures or sales data to find changes over time.
+- Analyze a global temperature or sales data set to find changes over time.

 - Tools: Excel or Python.